Yuya Oshima

 Yuya Oshima (大島 祐哉, Ōshima Yūya) is a Japanese table tennis player.
 With doubles partner Masataka Morizono, he won the gold medal in the men's doubles event at both the 2015 and 2017 ITTF World Tour Grand Finals, as well as winning a silver medal in men's doubles at the 2017 World Championships.

+Major League Table Tennis

+In May 2025, Oshima was selected by the Atlanta Blazers with the first overall pick in the 2025 MLTT Draft.
+He joined the team for the 2025–2026 season following the league's expansion to ten franchises.

+Oshima debuted during the second week of the 2025–2026 season.
+In his first three matches, he recorded a 7–2 singles record, including matches against Enzo Angles and Koki Niwa.
+By January 2026, Oshima held a 16–11 singles record, a 59.3% winning percentage, and was ranked 17th in the league standings.
+During the season, he also competed for Ryukyu Asteeda in the Japanese T.League.

 Career records

 The following senior career records stand as of April 2018: